vito-go/mywords/README.md

 - **Filtered Browsing Functionality**: Filter out words of specific cognitive levels, for example, selecting the "0" tag displays all the words you are yet to understand.
 - **Synchronization and Platform Compatibility**: Developed using Go and Flutter for cross-platform applications, supports usage on Android, Linux, and Windows, with data synchronization between devices, enabling convenient learning without constraints.
 - **Web Version Support**: Supports local or cloud deployment, enabling access to the web application via a browser, offering a consistent user experience with desktop and mobile applications.
-- **Local Data Storage**: No reliance on backend servers, ensuring all data is securely stored locally, with support for local backups and restoration.
+- **Local Data Storage**: No reliance on backend servers, ensuring all data is securely stored locally.

 ## Development and Technical Support
 - This tool is developed with a focus on cross-platform compatibility and user convenience.
 It not only utilizes the high-performance Go language for core logic but also employs Flutter to ensure a smooth user interface experience and consistency across platforms.
 Whether users are learning on any device, they can ensure seamless synchronization of their learning progress.